andymeneely/project-timber-wolf/scenarios/scenarios.md

 <img class="map" src="the smugglers ch 6 the vault.svg">

 * You may choose two locations to create your entrances.
-Do not auto-reveal during the planning phase.
+You may not auto-reveal during the planning phase.
-*

 ### Setup